MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md

 ![Uploading the environment template and Cloud Scripting to the cloud](../../../media/mesh-scripting/basic-concepts/002-deploy-cloudscripting-23-10.png)

 When you make a change to your scene you should press **Play** in Unity to preview the scene with the newly built and locally running *Mesh Cloud Scripting Service*.
 Then publish the modified environment using the Mesh Uploader.
-Publishing is described in more detail in the [Getting Started](cloud-scripting-getting-started.md) section.
+Publishing is described in more detail in the [Build and publish your environment](../../make-your-environment-available/build-and-publish-your-environment.md) and [Provide Cloud Scripting details for build and publish](./cloud-scripting-provide-details.md) articles.

 ## Auth in *Mesh Cloud Scripting Service*